-int LSgetVariableNamej(pLSmodel pModel, int iVar, char pszVarname) psz v amame)
+int LSgetVariableNamej(pLSmodel pModel, int iVar, char pszVarname)

 Name Description

 pModel A pointer to an instance of LSmodel.

 iVar An integer containing the index of the variable whose name you wish to retrieve.

 Name Description pszVarname A pointer to a character array that returns the variable's name with a null terminator.